Story and Photography: Rhett Kleine

 Yet, with their ancient gods by their side, the Koli remain resilient and are confident in their ability to weather this latest storm.

 Mahim Koliwada greets visitors with the sight of bundles upon bundles of fishing nets, and it takes a while to see the wooden boats underneath the tangle.
-Nestled in the middle of mountain of these nets, an old man sits puffing the last bit of a beedi-cigar as he rhythmically untangles he threads to mend them.
+Nestled among a mountain of these nets, an old man sits puffing the last bit of a beedi-cigar as he rhythmically untangles he threads to mend them.
 For a moment, it looks like the perfect fishing village.
 But not all is well.

 The beach is covered with plastic waste.
 Beyond it, against the backdrop of the towering Worli Sea Link in the distance, boats gently rock back and forth upon the glassy surface of the dying bay.